Assumptionists: Twentieth-century foundations

 Especially since the 1970s, the various congregations of the Assumption Family have highlighted in a more visible way their common origins and their similarities of spirit and life.
 These efforts have led to greater exchanges and shared programs: inter-novitiates, assemblies, get-togethers of young members of the Assumption Family, colloquia, annual meetings of the general councils of the congregations, joint foundations, collaboration on a provincial level, and the joint preparation of two magazines (Assomption et ses oeuvres and Itinéraires Augustiniens).

 Assumptionist spirituality

 In 1993, a series of articles gathered under the title, The Spirit of Assumption according to Emmanuel d'Alzon described Assumptionist spirituality.

 Augustinian

-Renowned Augustinian scholar, Fr.
-Fulbert Cayré (1884–1971), who holds to an Augustinian definition of the charism: the Assumption was born of Augustinian inspiration as evidenced, among other things, by its name, its rule, the institute it founded (Les Etudes augustiniennes), the number of references to St. Augustine in the founder's writings (he once wrote that the City of God should be for the Assumption "a kind of second revelation"), and the many Assumptionist authors in the Augustinian tradition (Cayré, Edgar Bourque, Marcel Neusch, Goulven Madec, Ernest Fortin, George Folliet, Rémi Munsch, etc.).
+Augustinian scholar, Fulbert Cayré (1884–1971), who holds to an Augustinian definition of the charism: the Assumption was born of Augustinian inspiration as evidenced, among other things, by its name, its rule, the institute it founded (Les Etudes augustiniennes), the number of references to Augustine in the founder's writings (he once wrote that The City of God should be for the Assumption "a kind of second revelation"), and the many Assumptionist authors in the Augustinian tradition (Cayré, Edgar Bourque, Marcel Neusch, Goulven Madec, Ernest Fortin, George Folliet, Rémi Munsch, etc.).

+Augustinian spirituality has biblical roots, inspired mainly by the Gospels, the book of Acts, and the letters of St. Paul.
+In such writings, early Christian communities are described as having “All things in common” (Acts 2:44-45) and having “One mind, one heart” (Acts 4:32).
+Because of this, the heart of Augustinian spirituality is having all things in common both materially and spiritually.

+In congregations of Augustinian spirituality, including the Assumptionist then, this commonality is expressed by living in communities of members which share a common house.
+This also favors a sense of familiarity and commonality, as well as communication, and facilitates mutual care and support.
+For that purpose, charity (defined as a God-given virtue that drives the person to love God and neighbor) is at the core of common living, as well as ensuring that nobody is lacking.